 Welcome to the official website of Robert Dahlen, fantasy and steampunk author!
-If you’re looking for the latest blog entry, just scroll down past this post.
+If you’re looking for the latest blog entry, scroll down past this post.

-What do I write?
-First, there’s Monkey Queen, the stories of Michiko, a young hero, and her geek girl partner Beth.
+There’s also Monkey Queen, the stories of Michiko, a young hero, and her geek girl partner Beth.
 It’s fantasy with heroines, humor and heart!

 Click the links above to read previews, short stories and more!
 Head to Books2Read to find buying links from Amazon, Kobo, Apple Books, Barnes & Noble, and more!

 Thanks for coming by!
 I hope you find something here to enjoy!

 Last year, I was invited to contribute to a holiday-themed newspaper that was distributed by PDF to members of the Patreon for the splendid Madame Askew.
 I wanted to write a Peavley Manor story, but I decided to take a different approach – since this was for a newspaper, I wrote it as a newspaper article.
 So, here’s Alice’s first Christmas / winter holiday in Darbyfield, as written up for the Emerald Dell Courier.

 Our thanks for Madame Askew for her support for this, and many other, stories.
 Do consider backing her Patreon, if you would, at www.patreon.com/madameaskew

 Recapping Darbyfield’s Christmas Jubilee

 This last Saturday, Darbyfield hosted its annual Christmas and Winter Holiday Jubilee and Wassail.
 It was expected to be an entertaining and festive celebration, and even with some surprising twists and turns, it certainly did not disappoint.